My Sassy Girl: Indian films

 An uncredited Bollywood version called Ugly Aur Pagli starring Ranvir Shorey and Mallika Sherawat was released on August 1, 2008.
 The movie is directed by Sachin Khot.

 A Telugu remake of the film was made starring Bharat and Videesha.
 It was titled Maa Iddhari Madhya.

 A Malayalam remake titled White was also made starring Mammootty and Huma Qureshi (in double role) with some changes.
 While another Malayalam movie Vinodayathra was reported to have scenes inspired from this movie.

 Chinese film

 A Chinese version named My Sassy Girl 2 (我的野蠻女友2) directed by Joe Ma stars Lynn Hung and Leon Jay Williams was released in 2010.

 Nepali film

 A Nepali version titled Sano Sansar was released on 12 September 2008 and became very popular amongst teenagers in the country.

 Lithuanian film

 A Lithuanian version titled Moterys meluoja geriau: Robertėlis was released on 3 August 2018.
 It was based on the characters form a popular local TV drama.

 Philippine film

 A Filipino version of My Sassy Girl was announced in 2021, to be starred by Toni Gonzaga and Pepe Herrera.
-Filming and production completed in the same year, release date has yet to be announced.
+Filming and production completed in the same year.
+The film will be released on 31 January 2024.